binarydev/ha-generac/README.md

 ## Installation (with HACS)

+1. If you've previously installed this integration, delete it first from Settings -> Integrations
-1. In Home Assistant, go to HACS -> Integrations
+2. In Home Assistant, go to HACS -> Integrations
-2. On the top right, click the 3 dots and select "Custom repositories"
+3. On the top right, click the 3 dots and select "Custom repositories"
+4. If you've previously installed this integration, make sure you delete `https://github.com/bentekkie/ha-generac` from the list of existing repositories (and delete the integration as mentioned in Step 1!)
-3. In the popup, enter `https://github.com/binarydev/ha-generac` into the Repository field, and select `Integration` for the Category field
+5. In the form at the bottom of the popup, enter `https://github.com/binarydev/ha-generac` into the Repository field, and select `Integration` in the Category dropdown field
-4. Click the Add button
+6. Click the Add button
-5. Restart Home Assistant
+7. Restart Home Assistant
-6. Once Home Assistant comes back online, go to Settings -> Integrations
+8. Once Home Assistant comes back online, go to Settings -> Integrations
-7. Click the `Add Integration` button
+9. Click the `Add Integration` button
-8. Search the list for `generac` and select it
+10. Search the list for `generac` and select it
-9. Enter the credentials you use to login for https://app.mobilelinkgen.com/ and submit the form
+11. Enter the credentials you use to login for https://app.mobilelinkgen.com/ and submit the form
-10. The integration should initialize and begin pulling your device information within seconds
+12. The integration should initialize and begin pulling your device information within seconds

 ## Installation (without HACS)